Rancher777/VoxHunt-SDR-W-A-L-T-E-R/README.md

 ### Features
 - **Automatic Voice Detection:** The "VoxHunt" feature automatically detects voice transmissions.
 - **Real-Time Transcription:** Live transcription of signals using a local Whisper model.
-- **AI Analysis:** The "W*A*L*t*E*R" feature sends transcripts to a local Ollama LLM for analysis and summarization, based on a configurable system prompt.
+- **AI Analysis:** The "W.A.L.T.E.R" feature sends transcripts to a local Ollama LLM for analysis and summarization, based on a configurable system prompt.
 - **Model Management:**
     - Automatically detects available Ollama models.
     - "Model Warming" feature: When you select a new model from the dropdown, the module pre-loads it to prevent server errors, and unloads the previous model to conserve resources.